-- Soria, a city of approximately 40,000 inhabitants, lies at around 140 miles to the northeast of Madrid, in the Autonomous Community of Castile and Leon.
-It is a safe, walkable city.
-Most attractions, hotels, and restaurants are within a 20-minute walk from the city center, where the Centro Cultural Palacio de la Audiencia, the Colloquium venue, is located.
+- Soria, a city of approximately 40,000 inhabitants, lies at around 140 miles to the northeast of Madrid in the autonomous community of Castile and Leon.
+It is a very safe, very walkable city.
+Most attractions, hotels, and restaurants are within a 20-minute walk from the city center, where the Colloquium venue, the Centro Cultural Palacio de la Audiencia, is located.

-- Summer temperatures may reach the 80's and 90's during the day, yet drop significantly in the evenings.
+- Summer temperatures may reach the 80's and 90's during the day yet drop significantly in the evenings.
 This often makes it necessary to wear a sweater in the evening (the sorianos' omnipresent "rebeca").
-On the plus side, the sun sets past 10pm during summertime.
-This gives sorianos and visitors plenty of hours to enjoy the city and its surroundings.
+On the plus side, the sun sets past 10pm during summertime, giving sorianos and visitors plenty of hours to enjoy the city and its surroundings.

 - City attractions include:

-- The Romanesque churches of Santo Domingo, with its spectacular facade and rose window, and San Juan de Rabanera, with its beautiful apse.
-Both sites date back to the 12th century.
+- The 12th century Romanesque churches of Santo Domingo, with its spectacular facade and rose window, and San Juan de Rabanera, with its unique apse.

 - San Pedro Co-Cathedral and Cloister

 - The San Juan de Duero Monastery and Cloister.
-Founded by the Templars in the 12th century, it sports four different arch types.
+Founded by the Templars in the 12th century, the cloister sports four different arch types.

 - San Saturio Hermitage on the banks of the Duero River.